-I poked through the dense brush, shed my pack and dropped it in the clearing.
-In a yellow patch of sunlight, I knelt to catch my breath and watch the wind detach leaves from their parent branches, pushing them into a wild collage across the morning sky.
+I made my way through the dense brush, shed my pack and dropped it in the clearing.
+In a yellow patch of sunlight, I knelt to catch my breath and watch the wind detach leaves from their parent branches, merging into a wild collage across the morning sky.
 The mix of maple and sycamore foliage traveled downwind to find a place of rest for the coming winter.

-There are two kinds of secret places, I suppose: one’s that are truly tucked away somewhere unknown, and ones that lie right underneath a fisherman’s nose.
+There are two kinds of secret places: one’s that are truly tucked away somewhere unknown, and ones that lie right underneath a fisherman’s nose.
 This place harbors a little of both.

 The remote and unknown places — well, there aren’t many of those left.
 Maybe it’s just population growth.
 Maybe it’s the rise of a sport that prides itself on discovery.
-And maybe it’s just that fishermen are a friendly lot that drink too much and like to brag about a good catch now and then.
+And maybe it’s just that fishermen are a friendly lot that drinks too much and likes to brag about a good catch now and then.

 Nothing that’s written down in magazines and placed on a list for “destination fishing” can fairly be called a secret.
-And yet within these rivers, a deeper realm exists than the traveling angler will ever find.
+And yet, within these rivers, a deeper realm exists than the traveling angler cannot find.
 A good river requires your friendship before it reveals its best.
 You get to know it first.
-So even Blue Ribbon water has its guarded locations.
-There are secret spots that lie open, in plain view, often walked through or passed for the next deep gut or undercut bank.
-They’re the best-kept secrets of a popular river and worth protecting (in my mind) just as much as the off-the-grid freestoner that holds a nice population of wild trout, and no one else seems to know about it.
+So even blue ribbon water has its guarded locations.
+There are secret spots that lie open, in plain view, often walked through or passed by for the next deep gut or undercut bank.
+They are the best-kept secrets of a popular river and worth protecting, just as much as the off-the-grid freestoner that holds a nice population of wild trout, and no one else seems to know about.

 The wind died, and the leaves settled, enough that I heard the call of the river below — the murmuring rush of rapids at a distance.

 I climbed over another fallen maple and found the deer trail again.
 It led down a steep and mossy ravine that dripped water from rocks protruding from the ground.
 These trickles are the lifeblood for any river.
-For the trout.
-For myself.
+For the trout, and for me.

 I don’t know what this spot was like a century ago, but I can make some guesses.
 In Pennsylvania, you never seem to get away from signs of the industrial revolution.
-Even the deepest forests have old tram roads.
+Even the deepest forests are crossed with ancient tram roads.
 And all my favorite streams have been pushed and cajoled to follow a path dictated by roads or railroads at some point.
 This place is no different.
 The forest is a mix of new growth and old iron or stone relics slipping slowly behind leaves and encroaching plants.

 I’ve lived long enough to tell you stories about the way things used to be.
 And I can say that in the last two decades, my favorite river is moving onto the radar.
 So it’s no real secret, and maybe it never was.
 That’s the thing about secrets — there’s an endless procession through time of people discovering the same thing and calling it their own.
 In my spot I’ve yet to see another fisherman, but I’ve seen signs that a few others make the trek and pay the visit.
 I wonder what those guys are like.